9 Consumer Discretionary Stocks Whale Activity In Today's Session

 Explanation

-• For GT (NASDAQ:GT), we notice a call option sweep that happens to be bearish, expiring in 288 day(s) on January 16, 2026.
-This event was a transfer of 500 contract(s) at a $10.00 strike.
-This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $107.5K, with a price of $215.0 per contract.
-There were 5717 open contracts at this strike prior to today, and today 3060 contract(s) were bought and sold.
+• For CVNA (NYSE:CVNA), we notice a put option sweep that happens to be bullish, expiring in 16 day(s) on April 25, 2025.
+This event was a transfer of 306 contract(s) at a $146.00 strike.
+This particular put needed to be split into 34 different trades to become filled.
+The total cost received by the writing party (or parties) was $232.5K, with a price of $760.0 per contract.
+There were 31 open contracts at this strike prior to today, and today 308 contract(s) were bought and sold.

-• Regarding SBUX (NASDAQ:SBUX), we observe a put option sweep with bearish sentiment.
-It expires in 169 day(s) on September 19, 2025.
-Parties traded 56 contract(s) at a $80.00 strike.
-This particular put needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $25.4K, with a price of $455.0 per contract.
-There were 2847 open contracts at this strike prior to today, and today 956 contract(s) were bought and sold.
+• Regarding GT (NASDAQ:GT), we observe a put option sweep with bullish sentiment.
+It expires in 464 day(s) on July 17, 2026.
+Parties traded 180 contract(s) at a $12.00 strike.

-• For WYNN (NASDAQ:WYNN), we notice a put option sweep that happens to be bearish, expiring in 78 day(s) on June 20, 2025.
-This event was a transfer of 461 contract(s) at a $95.00 strike.
 This particular put needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $68.4K, with a price of $380.0 per contract.
+There were 90 open contracts at this strike prior to today, and today 181 contract(s) were bought and sold.

-The total cost received by the writing party (or parties) was $1.0 million, with a price of $2183.0 per contract.
-There were 819 open contracts at this strike prior to today, and today 461 contract(s) were bought and sold.
+• For DPZ (NASDAQ:DPZ), we notice a call option sweep that happens to be bullish, expiring in 282 day(s) on January 16, 2026.
+This event was a transfer of 40 contract(s) at a $550.00 strike.
+This particular call needed to be split into 15 different trades to become filled.
+The total cost received by the writing party (or parties) was $82.7K, with a price of $1974.0 per contract.
+There were 112 open contracts at this strike prior to today, and today 40 contract(s) were bought and sold.

 Options Alert Terminology